bluelightspirit/connectfour/README.md

 Kivy should also work on mobile.
 However, this was not tested on mobile platforms yet.

 ## Compiling
-This program uses solely Python and Kivy to compile.
+This program uses solely Python and kvlang to compile.